USFWS/secas/blueprint.md

   <figcaption>Ed Carter, Executive Director of the Tennessee Wildlife Resources Agency, speaks about the history and importance of SECAS alongside Cindy Dohner, Southeast Regional Director of the U.S. Fish and Wildlife Service.
 This SECAS symposium took place at the 2016 annual conference of the Southeastern Association of Fish and Wildlife Agencies (SEAFWA).</figcaption>
 </figure>

-In the fall of 2013, SECAS leadership set a goal of developing a first generation Southeast Blueprint for landscape-scale conservation by the fall of 2016.
+In the fall of 2013, SECAS leadership set a goal of developing a first-generation Southeast Blueprint for landscape-scale conservation by the fall of 2016.
 Many different conservation planning efforts were already underway, but most eco-regional plans only covered parts of states, while state-specific plans stopped at the state line.
 The results of all this parallel planning did not yet add up to an integrated regional strategy.

 Three years later, Version 1.0 of the Southeast Blueprint was released in December 2016.
 Development of this first Blueprint relied heavily on Landscape Conservation Cooperative (LCC) partnerships across the Southeast and Caribbean.
 This plan provided the first ever integration of spatial plans developed through the South Atlantic, Appalachian, Gulf Coastal Plains and Ozarks, Gulf Coast Prairie, North Atlantic, and Caribbean LCCs.